kotechnia/multimodal/README.md

 ## License
 > The license for this repository is based on the MIT license.
-> If the module has a "LICENSE" file, that license is applied.
+> If the module has a "LICENSE" file, that license is applied